Vomiting and Diarrhea Treatment Questions and Answers

 When you’ve got the runs or you can’t keep anything down, it is normal to feel like you are a shell of your usual self.
 While this happens to pretty much everybody at least once in their life, it does not always require medical treatment.
 However, if your vomiting or diarrhea does not improve and has a few extra symptoms tagging along, be sure to seek medical attention.
 Our board-certified physicians and nurse practitioners at AFC Urgent Care would be more than happy to help!
-For more information, please call us or schedule an appointment online!
+For more information, please call us!
+We serve patients from Loxahatchee Groves, FL, Royal Palm Beach FL, Palm Beach Gardens FL, Wellington FL, Century Village FL and Lake Park FL.

 Should I go to the doctor if I throw up?